 As part of the KDOT highway project, 122 acres have been added to the Byron Walker Wildlife Area.
 Tract 1 is just northwest of the headquarters on the north side of highway 54.
 Approximately 29.5 acres formerly belonging to the Cole family has been purchased by KDOT to mitigate property taken in the highway expansion.
 Tract 2, 92.79 acres, is on the south side of 54 highway just east of the former east boundary of Byron Walker, extending the property line further east to SW 70th avenue.
 Hunters will have to be careful on this tract as KDOT has yet to install the south boundary fence and the property does not extend south to the river.
 A limited number of boundary signs will be posted to aid hunters in staying on public property.

 New Public Lands Regulations Enacted:

-In June of this year the Kansas Wildlife, Parks and Tourism Commission approved new regulations relating to hunting on public lands.
+In June of 2012 the Kansas Wildlife, Parks and Tourism Commission approved new regulations relating to hunting on public lands.
 Designed to provide hunters with equal opportunities on limited public lands, the following regulations have been enacted: